intel/neural-compressor/docs/bench.md

     You are forfeiting security, confidentiality and integrity of all client-server communication.
 Your server is exposed to external threats.

 ## Home screen
 This view shows introduction to Intel® Neural Compressor Bench and a button for creating new project.
-After clicking this button, popup with project wizard will be shown.
+After clicking this button, pop-up with project wizard will be shown.

 ![Home](imgs/bench/home.png "Home")